nteract/hydrogen/docs/Usage/GettingStarted.md

 ![execute](https://cloud.githubusercontent.com/assets/13285808/20360915/a16efcba-ac03-11e6-9d5c-3489b3c3c85f.gif)

-**"Hydrogen: Run And Move Down"** will run the the code as described above and move the cursor to the next executable line.
+**"Hydrogen: Run And Move Down"** will run the code as described above and move the cursor to the next executable line.

 If your code starts getting cluttered up with results, run **"Hydrogen: Clear Results"** to remove them all at once.